Pakistan Resolution 1940

 Sir Syed Ahmed Khan

-We may briefly refer to some important developments which began to unfold around that period and greatly influenced Sir Syed's thinking.
-Sir Syed had been a witness to the economic decline of Muslims and the simultaneous improvement in the economic fortunes of the majority community.
-Given the predilections of the ruling power.
-He could easily visualize an aggravation of the clash of economic interests of the two communities.
-At the same time, some extremist elements in the majority community started working for the revival of militant Hinduism.
 On the occasion of his visit to Punjab, a section of this group advised Muslims to give up their separate identity and merge with the other communities to regain India's past glory.
 It foreshadowed the movement which was later led by men like B.D.
 Tilak and B.C.
-Chatterjee inculcated religious fervor among Hindus through inflammatory writings and celebration of deities like Kali Devi which symbolized fear and destruction.
+Chatterjee inculcated religious fervour among Hindus through inflammatory writings and celebration of deities like Kali Devi which symbolized fear and destruction.
 The Hindu proselytizing of Muslims which had started earlier especially in Bengal under the influence of Chaitanya was now being vigorously pursued throughout the country by another movement called Arya Samaj, Swami Dayanand and Swami Vivekananda were vigorously asserting the superiority of Vedic Hinduism over the Western philosophy and by implication the comparison was extended to other religion-cultural ideologies as well.
 A separate movement for banning cow slaughter was also underway through beef was the main component of the diet of poor Muslims.
 Beef meat was cheaper than mutton due to the former's abundant supply and supposedly lower nutritional value.
-The majority community launched a widespread campaign for the replacement of Urdu with the Hindi language, for official work even in the northwestern centers of Muslim learning and culture al-through Hindi had already been granted this status in the Hindu majority area of Bihar, Bengal, and Orissa in 1867.
-The communal antagonism reached such a point that a french orientalist Garcin de Tassay was led to make the following observation " The Hindus are opposed to everything which reminds them of Muslim rule".

 The sharp intellect of Sir Syed easily read the writing on the wall and he felt increasingly disturbed.
 It was not feasible at that stage to lay down detaining the future strategy of his community to deal with this issue but he felt duty bound to warn them of the dangers threatening their survival as a distinct entity in future India.

 Sir Syed had correctly perceived that ultimately the English would introduce representative institutions of government in India.
 He had been preaching Hindu-Muslim unity since 1867 but in 1884 Ripon's reforms initiated the long-drawn struggle for power between the two large Indian communities.
 Sir Syed apprehended that in the absence of adequate safeguards for Muslims who formed only one-fifth of the population.
 Their fate in such a scheme of things would be in jeopardy due to their economic backwardness, widespread illiteracy, and lack of discipline and organization among them.
-It will be a game of dice in which one man had four dice and the other only one.
+It will be a game of dice in which one man has four dice and the other only one.
 He warned then in December 1872 to 1885 delegates of whom Muslims were the only two who met in Bombay under the auspices of a retired British Civil Servant A.O.
 Hume and set up the Indian Nation Congress.
-Sir Syed did not oppose it but in 1887 a Muslim Badruddin Tayyabi was chosen as the present of the Congress.
+Sir Syed did not oppose it but in 1887 a Muslim Badruddin Tayyabi was chosen as the president of the Congress.
 This made Sir Syed apprehensive because he felt that the Muslims were not prepared to partake in the political struggle on an equal footing with Hindus.
-He visualized that One common national organization would not be helpful to protect Muslims' interests and hence in reply to an invitation from Mr. Tayyabi to join this body, he retorted.
+He visualized that One common national organization would not be helpful in protecting Muslims' interests and hence in reply to an invitation from Mr. Tayyabi to join this body, he retorted.
 I do not understand what the word National Congress means.
 It is supposed that the different castes and creeds living in India belong to one nation and their aims and aspirations are one and the same.

-Sir Syed therefore at that stage deemed it advisable for Muslims not to join the Congress.
-He said " What happened in the Mutiny war 1857.
 The Hindus took a bath in the Ganges and went Scot free but Muslims and their families were ruined.
 He said I object to every congress in any shape or form whatever which regards India as one nation.
-I am convinced that both these nations will not join whole heart in anything.
+I am convinced that both these nations will not join wholeheartedly in anything.
 At present, there is no open hostility between the two communities but on account of the so-called educated people.
 It will increase in the future he who lives will see.
 He saw his apprehensions coming true when communal riots broke out in Bombay in 1893 on the issues of cow slaughter and the playing of music by Hindus outside a mosque at prayer times.
 In fact, Hunter says that a series of "Fanatical riots" broke out in many of the Provinces and States " From Burma to the North West and Bombay."
-No Muslim of not Joined the Congress except one or two.
+No Muslim has Joined the Congress except one or two.
 In fact many leading Muslim institutions, personalities, journals, papers, etc. Joined hands in their indignation against the Indian National Congress.
 The Educational conference founded by Sir Syed continued to play the leading role in this campaign after his death.

 Sir Syed appears to have anticipated separate communal electorates in representative institutions when in 1883.
 He opposed the Introduction of the principle of election, pure and simple in a country like India where caste distinctions still flourish, where there is no fusion of the various races, and where religious distinctions are still violent.
 The views he was called an advocate of the two nations theory by K.M Panniker.